john-cd/rust_howto/src/categories/network-programming/server.md

 {{#include server.incl.md}}

-## Listen on unused port TCP/IP
+## Listen on unused port {{i:TCP/IP}}

 [![std][std-badge]][std]  [![cat-network-programming][cat-network-programming-badge]][cat-network-programming]

-In this example, the port is displayed on the console, and the program will listen until a request is made. `SocketAddrV4` assigns a random port when setting port to 0.
+In this example, the {{i:port}} is displayed on the console, and the program will listen until a request is made. `SocketAddrV4` assigns a random port when setting port to 0.

 ```rust,editable,no_run
 {{#include ../../../deps/tests/listen-unused.rs}}